 Haarlem is proud of its gastronomical flair and diverse cuisine choices — from cosy cafés to hip coffee bars to romantic and family-friendly restaurants and even fine dining, the list of great eateries is far too long to review here and can only be done justice in another focused write-up.

 My vote of where to go for the best coffee in Haarlem is Native, Ax Speciality Coffee, Cleeff, Mogador, Mica Coffee Bar, By Lima, and Het Koffie Kantoor.
 But this is also a topic that’s definitely worth a whole article on its own!

-A stone’s throw from beaches
+It’s a stone’s throw from beaches

-Its proximity to the beaches is a big drawing card.
+Haarlem’s proximity to the beaches is a big drawing card.
 Whether you cycle or take the train, numerous beaches are easily reachable from Haarlem.

 Bloemendaal aan Zee is another great option and can also be reached within 20 minutes with bus 81.
 As a Haarlemmer, my personal favourite is Parnassia aan Zee, which can be easily reached by bike or car.

 Alternatively, a 12-minute cycle south of Zandvoort aan Zee, and a big climb up a dune, there’s also Zuidstrand 7 — a nudist beach.
 While not a nudist myself, I prefer Zuidstrand 7 for its tranquillity and serenity.
 It also boasts the wonderfully unconventional and cosy strandpaviljoen, Fosfor.

-Choice of nature hotspots
+It offers a choice of nature hotspots

 De Hout is where we spend hours exploring the Netherlands’ oldest urban forest, while Elswout is a great place to check out a wonderful children’s theatre.

 A short bike ride south of Haarlem and you reach the magical Wandelbos Groenendaal with a kinderboerderij (petting farm) and a large speeltuin (playground).

 Have you visited Haarlem?
 Tell us what you love about it in the comments below!

-Editor’s Note: This article was originally published in June 2020, and was fully updated in March 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in June 2020, and was fully updated in March 2023 for your reading pleasure.